vivoCameraResearch/Magic-World/README.md

 ```

 ## :star: Acknowledgement
 Our code is modified based on [VideoX-Fun](https://github.com/aigc-apps/VideoX-Fun/tree/main).
 We adopt [Wan2.1-I2V-14B](https://github.com/Wan-Video/Wan2.1) as the base model.
 We use [Uni3C](https://github.com/alibaba-damo-academy/Uni3C) to generate 3D points.
+The style of the logo is borrowed from [Helios](https://github.com/PKU-YuanGroup/Helios).
 Thanks to all the contributors!

 ## :scroll: License
 All the materials, including code, checkpoints, and demo, are made available under the [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 You are free to copy, redistribute, remix, transform, and build upon the project for non-commercial purposes, as long as you give appropriate credit and distribute your contributions under the same license.